1996 California Proposition 218: Property-related fees and charges – procedures and requirements

-Triggering Events for Property-Related Fee or Charge Provisions
+Triggering events for property-related fee or charge provisions

 The type of property-related service involved as well as whether the property-related fee or charge is new, increased, or already existing determines to what extent a levy is subject to the various procedures and requirements contained in Section 6 of Article XIII D, including whether an election is required.
 Starting July 1, 1997, all property-related fees or charges must comply with Section 6 of Article XIII D.

 When an agency "increases" a property-related fee or charge, compliance with the property-related fee or charge process under Proposition 218 is required.
 The California Legislature adopted a statute interpreting the term "increase" as applied to property-related fees or charges.
 However, the courts have the final say in interpreting when a property-related fee or charge is "increased" under Proposition 218.

 A property-related fee or charge is "increased" for purposes of Proposition 218 when an agency makes a decision that does any of the following: (1) increases any applicable rate used to calculate the property-related fee or charge; or (2) revises the methodology by which the property-related fee or charge is calculated, if that revision results in an increased amount being levied on any person or parcel of property.

 A property-related fee or charge is not "increased" for purposes of Proposition 218 when an agency does either or both of the following: (1) adjusts the amount of a property-related fee or charge in accordance with a schedule of adjustments, including a clearly defined formula for inflation adjustment that was adopted by the agency prior to November 6, 1996; or (2) implements or collects a previously approved property-related fee or charge so long as the fee or charge rate is not increased beyond the level previously approved by the agency, and the methodology previously approved by the agency is not revised so as to result in an increase in the amount being levied on any person or parcel of property.